zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-03-14-PCR-Protocol.md

 **[GSC Template to fill out](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/images/protocols/gsc_template.xlsx), does the below calculations for you**

 - For Sanger sequencing at the URI GSC the amount of DNA to send them depends on how long the fragment is.
 The equation for how many ng to send is **((number of bases / 100)) * 1.25) * 2**
-    - For mtORF the calculation is: ((665/100)* 1.25) * 2 = 16.625.
-That means you'll need 16.625ng of each amplification
+    - For mtORF the calculation is: ((1000/100)* 1.25) * 2 = 25.
+That means you'll need 25ng of each amplification
+    - For PocHistone the calculation is: ((675/100)* 1.25) * 2 = 16.875.
+That means you'll need 16.875ng of each amplification
     - For H2 the calculation is: ((1500/100)* 1.25) * 2 = 37.5.
 That means you'll need 37.5ng of each amplification
-- 16.625 ng is not a lot of DNA, so some of your Qubit values are likely going to be higher than 16.625ng/µL.
+- 25 ng is not a lot of DNA, so some of your Qubit values are likely going to be higher than 25ng/µL.
 It's best practice not to pipette below 1µL, so it's probably you'll need to dilute the amplifications.
 - The volume of liquid sent to the GSC is 12µL total, and 2µL of that is one of the primers.
 So you have 10µL to use for DNA.
-Depending on the concentrations, you'll have to decide if a 1:10, 1:5, 1:2, etc dilution will work to pipette over 1µL for 16.625 ng but under 10µL.
+Depending on the concentrations, you'll have to decide if a 1:10, 1:5, 1:2, etc dilution will work to pipette over 1µL for 25 ng but under 10µL.

 **Tube labelling for GSC:**